tomohSains/java-7-11-examples/docs/completable-futures.md

 ## CompletableFutures vs Parallel Streams

-- Typically you will want to use CompletableFutures for handling non-blocking network calls
+- Typically you will want to use CompletableFutures for I/O-bound operations (e.g. network calls):
+    - Microservices tend to make lots of network calls as they can be fairly chatty between services.
+    - Also, modern web applications often make use of lots of external services.
+    - Using futures allows you to free up resources as the calling thread does not block as with a normal synchronous operation.
-- Parallel streams are better for CPU-bound operations
+- Parallel streams are better for CPU-bound operations:
     - The `CompletableFuture` API makes it easy to supply your own thread pool
-- Parallel streams push you to use the common ForkJoin pool in the JVM, which defaults to a low size (the number of processors minus 1).
+    - However, Parallel streams push you to use the common ForkJoin pool in the JVM, which defaults to a low size (the number of processors minus 1).
     - Generally for CompletableFutures you should supply a thread pool (via an executor), unless there is another non-common thread pool being supplied by library code (for instance, a non-blocking HTTP client)

 ## APIs